ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 - **Week Two: January 23 - January 27**: Enhance the computational artifact that
   is at the center of your research.

-- **Week Three: January 30 -- February 3**: Write first draft of content in Chapter 3 called Methods.
+- **Week Three: January 30 - February 3**: Write the first draft of content in Chapter 3, called `Methods`.

-- **Week Four: February 6 -- February 10**: Revise first draft of Chapter 3 and
+- **Week Four: February 6 - February 10**: Revise the first draft of Chapter 3
-  prepare final version of Methods content.
+  and prepare final version of `Methods` content.

+- **Week Four: February 13 - February 17**: Use the computational artifact to
+  conduct experiments and then record and analyze all results.

+- **Week Four: February 20 - February 24**: Write the first draft of content in Chapter 4, called `Experimental Results`.

+## Defense Schedule

 #### Office hours